Accessing European statistics

 Statistical books are in-depth, larger publications with statistical analysis and data;

 Pocketbooks are free of charge publications aiming to present main indicators for a statistical theme;

-Compact guides are leaflets offering basic figures and guidance on how to obtain more information from the Eurostat website and other sources.
+Compact guides are leaflets offering basic figures and guidance on how to obtain more information from Eurostat's website and other sources.

 Eurostat produces more and more publication content exclusively in Statistics Explained.
-If you do not find your publication on the publications tab any more you might find related content or a ‘virtual’ edition of the full publication in Statistics Explained.
+If you do not find your publication on the publications tab any more, you might find related content or the online edition of the publication in Statistics Explained.

 Some Eurostat publications, including the pocketbook Key figures on Europe, are not only available in PDF format but also as in print; copies can be ordered from the EU bookshop (http://bookshop.europa.eu).